emqx/emqx-lua-hook/README.md

 ## NOTE

-Since lua VM is run on erlang VM, its performance is poor.
+* Since lua VM is run on erlang VM, its performance is poor.
 Please do NOT write long or complicated lua scripts which may degrade entire system.

-It's hard to debug lua script in emqttd environment.
+* It's hard to debug lua script in emqttd environment.
 Recommended to unit test your lua script in your host first.
 If everything is OK, deploy it to empttd hook_lua directory.
+* Global variable will lost its value for each call.
+Do NOT use global variable in lua scripts.

 # Hook API